Hexagon/pup/docs/src/installation.md

 The available channels are:

-- `stable`: This channel is currently empty, but will provide stable releases of Pup in the future.
-It is recommended for production environments where stability is a priority.
+- `stable`: The latest stable release of Pup.
+This is recommended for production environments where stability is a priority.

 - `prerelease`: This channel offers pre-release versions of Pup that include new features and improvements.
 It is suitable for users who want to test the latest enhancements before they are officially released.

-- `canary`: The canary channel provides the most up-to-date and cutting-edge versions of Pup.
-It includes the latest changes and may not be as stable as the other channels.
-It is primarily intended for developers and early adopters who want to stay on the bleeding edge of Pup's development.
-Based on the current state of the `main` repo of the github repository.

 Each channel serves different purposes, so choose the one that best fits your needs and requirements.